devchallenges-io/curriculum/3-javascript/1-javascript/13-functional-programming.md

 2.  **Modular Design**: Organize code into small, single-purpose modules that communicate through well-defined interfaces, making it easier to understand and modify specific parts of the system.
 3.  **Type Safety**: Use tools like TypeScript to add static type checking, which can catch potential errors early and provide better documentation for functions and data structures.

-By following these principles and using appropriate patterns, developers can build applications that are flexible enough to handle complexity while still being performant and easy to work with.
-In the next sections, we'll explore more advanced functional techniques and see how they can be applied in real-world projects.

 ## 10. The Future of Functional Programming in JavaScript

 Functional programming in JavaScript is not static; it evolves with the language's ecosystem and the broader development community's needs.
 Observers and practitioners alike note several emerging technologies and trends that signal an exciting future for functional programming within the JavaScript landscape.